ArizoftGames/war-eagles-digital/Docs/user_guide.md

 ESC key: pauses the game and displays the Main Menu.

 Space: pauses the game and displays the Main Menu.

+X: Quits without saving.

+Delete: Takes a screenshot of the current camera view and saves it to the War Eagles folder in your Documents.

 THE MAIN MENU: